sternsecurity/pyoneer/README.md

 ## Current Active Development
 * Multi-Threading
 * Moving search code into functions
-* Code logic to treat all other files as flat files=
+* Code logic to treat all other files as flat files

 ## Currently Working Searches
 * DOCX